xycabcd/jFCGIHelper/README.md

 ## Credits

-Based on [jFastCGI](https://github.com/jFastCGI/jfastcgi)'s FastCGI library.
-If you want a CGI-like programming experience, use that.
+Based on [jFastCGI's FastCGI library](https://github.com/jFastCGI/jfastcgi/server).
+If you want a CGI-like programming experience, that one is better.